 Further to my embracing poly last year, I discovered that my general sex positivity, curiosity and self knowledge have given me the impetus and confidence to enjoy my kinky side, previously rejected by me as unnecessary and dangerous.

-I was talking to a group of people about coming out as poly, and like better the notion of inviting people in, as proposed by one of the other speakers.
+I was talking with a group of people about coming out as poly, and like better the notion of inviting people in, as proposed by one of the other speakers.
 I don't need other people to change their lives to interact with me, but I want to be honest about my situation, not to have to edit my conversations and pretend that I'm conforming, and be able to speak with pleasure about my loved ones as others might expect to speak about their loved one.
 I had an epiphany while this was going on - I am more reticent to come out as an atheist than I am to come out as poly.